 - Lake Superior Maritime Visitor Center celebrates 50 years at the heart of Canal Park (Sept.
 13, 2023).
 Kaylee Matuszak may be the most quotable person in Duluth.

 I’ve also recently been doing some writing for Arts Midwest — including the stories of Starr Chief Eagle (May 4, 2023), Chicago’s Albany Park Theater Project (July 5, 2023), and Rock the Rez (Aug.
 29, 2023).
 For U.S. News, I wrote about living in Duluth, Minnesota (June 2023).
-Additionally, U.S. News commissioned me to write informative pieces about the business administration major (Sept.
-26, 2023) and the finance major (Oct.
-3, 2023).
+For Publishers Weekly, I wrote a feature on how a graphic novel becomes an audiobook (September 11, 2024).

 Prior to my Duluth move, I reported extensively on music for The Current (Minnesota Public Radio).
 Examples of my reporting for The Current include: